10 Things You Don’t Know About Scoring Web Design Clients

 For example, I define myself as a web designer and developer, but when one ventures to my services page, they see that I do web designs, logo designs, PSD to XHTML/CSS, WordPress Themes, etc. Under each I provide a description, and where appropriate, I include tools used or features of the services.
 I also provide a price for some of the services, although whether to include prices directly on a portfolio or not is very debatable.
 (I do it to only attract serious clients, while others find making contact with the client first is a better way to make a sale.)

-It may also be a good idea to create an F.A.Q. page, that will answer common concerns for potential clients, or information on your workflow, guarantees, and how you do business otherwise.
+It may also be a good idea to create an F.A.Q. page, that will answer common concerns for potential clients, or information on your workflow, ensures, and how you do business otherwise.
 If not an F.A.Q. page, then try to implement some of those answers throughout your content.

 3. Job Boards Are Not the Place to Look